I am a PhD candidate at the Leiden Centre for Digital Humanities and the Leiden Institute for Area Studies at Leiden University.

 Advertising & Consumer Culture in Colonial Korea

-I study the rise of mass advertising in colonial-era newspapers as a visual and social system.
-Using computer vision, I first segment and extract hundreds of thousands of advertisements from page images.
-But the real methodological leap comes next: I use LLMs to classify and tag those ads with rich metadata at scale.
+The second case study examines the rise of mass advertising in colonial-era newspapers as both a visual and a social phenomenon.
+Using computer vision, I segment and extract hundreds of thousands of advertisements from newspaper page images.
+These are then classified and annotated with structured metadata using large language models — a step that makes it possible to treat advertising as quantifiable historical evidence.

 Teaching